PaddlePaddle/PaddleVideo/docs/en/config.md

 # Configs design

 ---
 This page shows how PaddleVideo use the basic IOC/DI technology to decouple and control the whole framework.
 It is flexible to increase modularity of this system and make it extensible.
-At last we will explain the details of config yaml and training script args.
+At last, we will explain the details of config yaml and script args.

 ## Design